Arrived October 19, 2020

 Many different coffee varieties are planted throughout La Esperanza.
-This is a the original farm, spanning 35 hectares and also hosting the family home, the processing facility where Cerro Azul and La Esperanza coffees are perfected.
+This was the second farm, with Potosi being the first, spanning approximately 35 hectares with a processing facility where Cerro Azul and La Esperanza coffees are perfected.

 This lot is a highly coveted coffee variety called Laurina, or to some, Bourbon Pointu.
 The seed has a tear-drop appearance to it, the reason it's been known as 'pointed Bourbon'.
 This is naturally low in caffeine content, with a bright and vibrant acidity, and wonderful sweetness.
 This Laurina is harvested at a purple colour and taken to silos to dehydrate for 48 hours.
 Following this, they're laid in raised beds, under solar dryers for 15 days.